Guide for applicants for SEAS fellowships

 SEAS (Shaping European Research Leaders for Marine Sustainability) is a career and mobility fellowship programme for 37 postdoctoral research fellows within marine sustainability, managed by the University of Bergen (UiB).

 SEAS will facilitate international mobility of experienced researchers, and provide exposure to world-class international working environments, networks, supervision, and training.
 The postdoctoral research fellows will be part of a support and training scheme that will allow them to build highly valued competencies in the competitive international academic and non-academic job markets.
 All SEAS fellows will be employed in 3-year fixed-term full-time postdoctoral research fellow positions at UiB.
 Individual contracts may, under certain conditions, be extended by up to one year if funded from other sources than the SEAS programme.

-In the second call, open August 1st – October 31st, 2022, we invite talented experienced researchers to apply for 23 fellowships.
+In our third call, open April 1st – June 12th, 2023, we invite talented researchers to apply for 6 postdoctoral fellowships.